The Green Bay Packers promoted Rich Bisaccia to assistant head coach/special teams coordinator on March 10, 2023.

-2022 Bio: Entering his 21st season coaching in the NFL, Rich Bisaccia begins his first year with the Packers in 2022 as the team's special teams coordinator.
+Entering his 23rd season coaching in the NFL, Rich Bisaccia begins his third year with the Packers in 2024 as the team's special teams coordinator and his second with the title of assistant head coach.

 After being named interim head coach by Las Vegas on Oct.
 11, 2021, Bisaccia guided the team to a 7-5 finish as the Raiders posted a 10-7 mark and made their first postseason appearance since 2016.
-Las Vegas ended the regular season with four straight wins, including a 35-32 overtime victory in Week 18 vs. the Los Angeles Chargers to secure a playoff berth.
-Bisaccia received votes for both the NFL Coach of the Year and the NFL Assistant Coach of the Year in 2021 from The Associated Press.
+The Raiders ended the regular season with four straight wins for the first time since 1990, including a 35-32 overtime victory in Week 18 vs. the Los Angeles Chargers to secure a playoff berth.
+Bisaccia received votes for both the NFL Coach of the Year and the NFL Assistant Coach of the Year in 2021 from AP.

-P AJ Cole led the league with an average of 50.0 yards per punt in 2021 and ranked No. 5 in the league with a net average of 42.5 yards, earning first-team AP All-Pro recognition and his first Pro Bowl selection.
+P AJ Cole led the NFL with an average of 50.0 yards per punt in 2021 and ranked No. 5 in the league with a net average of 42.5 yards, earning first-team AP All-Pro honors and his first Pro Bowl selection.
 K Daniel Carlson set a single-season franchise record with 150 points (tied for No. 1 in the NFL), including a team-record 40 field goals, tied for the second most in a season in NFL history.
-Carlson was named the AFC Special Teams Player of the Week in Weeks 2, 12 and 17, joining K Sebastian Janikowski (2011) as the only Raider kickers to earn the honor three times in a season.
+Carlson earned second-team AP All-Pro honors and was named the AFC Special Teams Player of the Week in Weeks 2, 12, 17 and 18, the first NFL kicker to earn the honor four times in a season.

 Bisaccia tutored Cole in 2019 as he set team rookie records for punting average (46.0), net punting average (39.4) and punts inside the 20 (33, No. 5 in the NFL).
 The Raiders were No. 8 in the NFL in opponent kickoff return average (20.9) after ranking No. 22 in the league in the category in 2018.
 In Bisaccia's first year with the club in 2018, WR Dwayne Harris ranked No. 2 in the league with a 14.1-yard average on punt returns, highlighted by a franchise-record 99-yard TD return vs. Denver in Week 16.

-In Bisaccia's five seasons with the Cowboys (2013-17), he guided a unit that ranked No. 5 in the NFL over that span in kickoff return average (24.2), highlighted by a No. 3 ranking in 2017 (24.8 avg.) and a No. 4 ranking in 2013 (25.5 avg.) after ranking No. 29 in the league in the category in 2012.
-Bisaccia's unit pinned opponents inside the 20-yard line a league-high 34 times in 2017, the second most in a season in team history, and the Cowboys also led the league in yards allowed on punt returns with just 75.
+In Bisaccia's five seasons with the Cowboys (2013-17), he guided a unit that ranked No. 5 in the NFL over that span in kickoff return average (24.2), including a No. 4 ranking in 2013 (25.5 avg.) after the team finished No. 29 in the category in 2012.
+Bisaccia's unit pinned opponents inside the 20-yard line a league-high 34 times in 2017, the second most in a season in team history, and the Cowboys also led the NFL in yards allowed on punt returns with just 75, the third fewest in team history.

 Before joining the Cowboys, Bisaccia spent two seasons with the San Diego Chargers, serving as the special teams coordinator in 2011 before adding assistant head coach to his duties in 2012.
 He guided the team to a No. 10 ranking in net punting average (39.7) in '11 after the Chargers finished last in the league in 2010 (28.7 avg.).
 P Mike Scifres ranked No. 6 in the NFL in punting average (47.5) in 2011, while WR Richard Goodman ranked No. 4 in the league with an average of 27.5 yards per kickoff return, the No. 2 mark in team history.
 In 2012, Scifres set a single-season franchise record for punting average (48.3), checking in at No. 3 in the NFL in the category.